 Setting up a classroom reward system

-There are numerous reward systems and strategies.
+There are many reward systems and strategies.
 In this article, we’ll cover the best of the best along with some tips and suggestions.
-But, as with all teaching, trial and error is really the best tool.
+But, as with all teaching, trial and error is the best tool.

 Choose your system